AllStarLink/ASL3-Manual/docs/adv-topics/44net-connect.md

 These service definitions open the default ports used by the ASL3 Appliance.
 If you manually changed a service to listen on a different port, add that exact port and protocol to the `44NetConnect` zone instead of assuming the default service definition will match your configuration.

 #### Create the 44NetConnect Zone { #create-the-44netconnect-zone }
 Run these commands before enabling the VPN tunnel.
-The VPN interface does not need to be connected yet.
+The VPN interface does not need to exist yet.

 ```bash
 sudo firewall-cmd --permanent --new-zone=44NetConnect